kate-orlova/advanced-image-in-sitecore/README.md

 ## 3. Requests
 `..\src\Foundation\AdvancedImage\Requests\CropMediaRequest.cs` defines the cropping media request being called from the front-end and makes sure that the custom parameters are cached in `.ini` file within `/App_Data/` folder.

-URL params are being specified  in `..\src\Foundation\AdvancedImage\GlassMapper\Fields\AdvanceImageField.cs`
+URL params are being specified  in `..\src\Foundation\AdvancedImage\GlassMapper\Fields\AdvanceImageField.cs`:
-- CropX, CropY
+- CropX, CropY - for the cropping
-- FocusX, FocusY
+- FocusX, FocusY - for the focal point
+- ShowFull

 ## 4. Pipelines
 `..\src\Foundation\AdvancedImage\Pipeline\AddItemLinkReferencesExtended.cs` is an extension for publishing pipeline for related items.